 There will be daily initiation all along the way, and we are bound to make mistakes, all of us, but we need not shy away from circumstances in which we have once failed.
 The true occultist will transform those mistakes into stepping stones to future successes.

 We are all traveling on the Path.
 It is a long slow process, but the more we let the light of divinity shine upon our aspirations, the more surely will we become co-disciples with our higher self on the path of renunciation and pure discipleship in the service of the Great Ones.

-(Reprinted from Sunrise magazine, February/March 1988.
+(From Sunrise magazine, February/March 1988.
 Copyright © 1988 by Theosophical University Press)